 Traditional bridges consist of two abutment teeth and one or more pontic teeth between them.
 "Abutment teeth" is the name dentists give the natural teeth that receive crowns in a dental bridge, whereas "pontic teeth" are the false teeth that the abutment teeth support.
 Traditional bridges are the most common types of dental bridges, according to Cleveland Clinic, and are usually made of ceramic or porcelain fused to metal.

 Sometimes natural teeth are only present on one side of a missing tooth, in which case dentists may fit cantilever bridges.
 Although they're similar to traditional bridges, wherein the pontic teeth are attached to natural teeth through crowns, cantilever bridges are attached on just one side.
-Dr. Harry Albers explains that one or more natural teeth at the side of the gap may be used to anchor the pontic teeth.

 Also called resin-bonded bridges, Maryland bridges are usually recommended for replacing lost teeth at the front of the mouth.
 In this restoration, pontic teeth are fused to metal bands, which are then fixed to the abutment teeth with resin cement.
 Keep in mind Maryland bridges aren't as strong as traditional bridges, and thus have a higher failure rate if used for more than one tooth.